ReVersion: Diffusion-Based Relation Inversion from Images: The ReVersion Framework

 where $\bx_t$ is an noisy image constructed by adding noise $\bepsilon \sim \mathcal{N}(\bzero, \bI)$ to the natural image $\bx_0$, and the network $\bepsilon_\theta(\cdot)$ is trained to predict the added noise.
 To sample data $\bx_0$ from a trained diffusion model $\bepsilon_\theta(\cdot)$, we iteratively denoise $\bx_t$ from $t = T$ to $t = 0$ using the predicted noise $\bepsilon_\theta(\bx_t, t)$ at each timestep $t$.

-Latent Diffusion Model (LDM)~\cite{rombach2022ldm}, the predecessor of Stable Diffusion, mainly introduced two changes to the vanilla diffusion model~\cite{ho2020ddpm}.
+LDM~\cite{rombach2022ldm}, the predecessor of Stable Diffusion, mainly introduced two changes to the vanilla diffusion model~\cite{ho2020ddpm}.
 First, instead of directly modeling the natural image distribution, LDM models images' projections in autoencoder's compressed latent space.
 Second, LDM enables text-to-image generation by feeding encoded text input to the UNet~\cite{ronneberger2015unet} $\bepsilon_\theta(\cdot)$.
 The LDM loss is:

-where $\bx$ is the autoencoder latents for images, and $\tau_\theta(\cdot)$ is a BERT text encoder~\cite{devlin2018bert} that encodes the text descriptions $c$.

-Stable Diffusion extends LDM by training on the larger LAION dataset~\cite{schuhmann2022laion}, and changing the trainable BERT text encoder to the pre-trained CLIP~\cite{radford2021clip} text encoder.
+where $\bx$ is the autoencoder latents for images, and $\tau_\theta(\cdot)$ is the text encoder that encodes the text descriptions $c$ into the text embedding space.
+Stable Diffusion extends LDM by training on the larger LAION dataset~\cite{schuhmann2022laion}, with some architectural and training changes.

 \textbf{Inversion on Text-to-Image Diffusion Models.} Existing inversion methods focus on appearance inversion.
 Given several images that all contain a specific entity, they~\cite{gal2022textualinversion, ruiz2022dreambooth, kumari2022customdiffusion} find a text embedding V* for the pre-trained T2I model.
-The obtained V* can then be used to generate this entity in different scenarios.
+The obtained V* can then be used as a new word to generate this entity in different scenarios.

 In this work, we aim to capture object relations instead.
-Given several exemplar images which share a common relation $R$, we aim to find a relation prompt \R to capture this relation, such that \mbox{``$E_{A}$ \R $E_{B}$''} can be used to generate an image where \textit{$E_{A}$} and \textit{$E_{B}$} interact via relation \R.
+Given several exemplar images which share a common relation $R$, we aim to find a relation prompt \R{} to capture this relation, such that \mbox{``$E_{A}$ \R{} $E_{B}$''} can be used to generate an image where \textit{$E_{A}$} and \textit{$E_{B}$} interact via relation \textit{R}.